-A New Hampshire home warranty will cover expensive repair or replacement costs when a major home system or appliance inevitably fails due to regular use.
-Not to mention, a home warranty saves you the hassle of having to find a trusted service contractor to complete covered repairs.
+A New Hampshire home warranty will cover expensive repair or replacement costs when a major home system or appliance fails due to regular use.
+Not to mention, a home warranty saves you the hassle of finding a trusted service contractor to fix your issue.

-To make your search for a home warranty easier, the This Old House Reviews Team has compiled a list of the best home warranty companies in the Granite State.
-Keep reading this review to find the right home warranty plan for you.
+The This Old House Reviews Team has compiled a list of the best home warranty companies nationwide and selected the top choices available in the Granite State.

 New Hampshire’s Top 3 Home Warranty Companies